The 1960's - Part Six

 Dave Gifford

-Giffy with a goatee, handsome Dave posing like a film star for this picture.
-What follows below the picture is the guy's tribute to all on Tyneside.
-Dave is an adopted Geordie and it is clear he enjoyed being here.
+Giffy with a goatee, "Handsome Dave," posing like a film star for this picture!
+What follows below is the guy's tribute to us all on Tyneside.
+Dave is an "adopted Geordie" and it is clear he enjoyed being here from 1965 - 1970

 They say you never forget your first girlfriend but I have and a few more besides, but I've never forgotten the first British Team I rode for, that is something you remember for ever if the team happens to be the Newcastle Diamonds.